smy329/melody-makers-client-react/task_description.md

 5. **Homepage:**

-   - **Top Slider Section -** Will have a relevant slider.
-Use relevant text, information, message, and picture.
-The design is entirely up to you.

    - **Popular Classes Section -** Show relevant pictures related to the classes or activities.
 Have the top 6 classes based on the number of students.

    - **Popular Instructors Section -** Show relevant pictures related to the classes or activities.
 Show the top 6 instructors based on the number of students in their Class.
 However, selecting top instructors based on the number of students is optional, but you must show 6 instructors.